gmag11/QuickDebug/README.md

 # Quick Debug

 ## Introduction
-ESP32 SDK provides great debugging tools that are missing in ESP8266 SDK.
+ESP32 IDF provides great debugging tools that are missing in ESP32 and ESP8266 Arduino cores.

-This library tries to mimit ESP32 log output on ESP8266 and adds some useful data to every log message.
+This library tries to mimic ESP32 log output on ESP8266 and adds some useful data to every log message.
+Besides it allows setting custom log levels to every different debug tag.
 ## Benefits
 QuickDebug library adds extra information to every line: